 Address: Dunmore East, Co.
 Waterford

 8 Reginald's Tower

 At the far end of Waterford's Parade Quay, The Mall, an attractive street with a number of Georgian houses, branches off on the right at a sharp angle.
 On the corner is an imposing squat round tower known as Reginald's Tower, with walls three meters thick, said to be the oldest civic urban structure in Ireland.
 It's reputed to have been a part of the defences against the Vikings, but in its present form appears to be a remnant of Norman times.
-It now houses the City Museum and has at various times been a mint, a prison, and a military store.
-The exhibition includes historic and archaeological artefacts telling the story of Waterford's Viking heritage.
+It now houses the City Museum and has at various times been a prison, a mint, and a military store.
+The exhibition includes historical and archaeological artefacts that trace Waterford's Viking heritage.

 Hours: Open daily June-Mid September 10am - 6pm (seasonal variations)

 Admission: Adults €3, seniors & groups €2, children & students €1